garden-io/garden/docs/reference/commands.md

   | `--from-file` |  | path | Read the users from the file at the given path.
 The file should have standard &quot;dotenv&quot; format (as defined by [dotenv](https://github.com/motdotla/dotenv#rules)) where the VCS username is the key and the name is the value.

-### garden enterprise users delete
+### garden cloud users delete

 **[EXPERIMENTAL] Delete users.**

-Delete users in Garden Enterprise.
-You will nee the IDs of the users you want to delete, which you which you can get from the `garden enterprise users list` command.
+Delete users in Garden Cloud.
+You will nee the IDs of the users you want to delete, which you which you can get from the `garden cloud users list` command.

 Examples:
-    garden enterprise users delete 1,2,3   # delete users with IDs 1,2, and 3.
+    garden cloud users delete 1,2,3   # delete users with IDs 1,2, and 3.

 | Supported in workflows |   |
 | ---------------------- |---|